 How painful?
 That would depend on your pain threshold.

 Women seem to be okay using this though some did not like that.

-If your skin does not react well to wax strips then this can be a good alternative to it.
+If your skin does not react well to wax strips, then this can be an excellent alternative to it.

-Some women have used this not just on their face but other sensitive areas like the bikini line and underarms so there is some versatility with this product.
+Some women have used this not just on their faces but in other sensitive areas like the bikini line and underarms, so there is some versatility with this product.
 The only area you won’t be able to use this on is the legs.

 This product comes with a cleaning brush to remove hair residue.
 But I would recommend rinsing the head from time to time just for hygienic purposes.